2024–25 Heart of Midlothian F.C. season: Club

+Ownership and analytics

+On 20 November 2024, Hearts announced an exclusive Scottish partnership with Jamestown Analytics for player recruitment and opposition analysis.

+On 6 May 2025, Tony Bloom proposed investing £9.86 million in Hearts for newly issued non-voting shares representing a 29 per cent economic interest.
+Foundation of Hearts consulted its members on the proposal.
+Of 6,208 votes cast, 6,112 supported it and 96 opposed it, producing a majority of 98.5 per cent on a reported turnout of 70 per cent.

 Management

 The club began the season under the management of Steven Naismith, and assistants Gordon Forrest and Frankie McAvoy.
 Shortly after the first league game of the season, the management team signed a new contract until 2026.
 Their deals were previously due to expire in 2025.

 After a run of eight straight defeats, and finding themselves at the bottom of the league with just one point, the club parted company with Naismith and his assistants.
 Including the end of the 23/24 season, Hearts had only achieved one win in fifteen competitive fixtures and experienced the worst start to any season in the club's history.

 Hearts CEO Andrew McKinlay stated that Results and performances have fallen below the standards expected at this football club and, unfortunately, there is little evidence of any potential upturn in fortunes.

 Hearts B team manager Liam Fox, alongside Lee Wallace and Angus Beith were appointed as the club's interim manager team.
 On 15 October 2024, Neil Critchley was appointed Head Coach, with Mike Garrity appointed as his assistant.

 On 26 April 2025, Critchley and his assistant were sacked by the club.
 Liam Fox was again asked to oversee the first team on an interim basis.